Isaac-Tong/flight-route-maximizer-cpp/README.md

 ```

 ### Output Files
-To assist with grading our algorithms, whenever BFS or Djikstra's algorithm is run, "DijksrtaOutput.txt" and "bfs_airports_visited.txt" will be generated.
+Whenever BFS or Djikstra's algorithm is run, "DijksrtaOutput.txt" and "bfs_airports_visited.txt" will be generated.

 __DijksrtaOutput.txt__
 ```